cupy.unique#

 Returns:

 If there are no optional outputs, it returns the cupy.ndarray of the sorted unique values.
-Otherwise, it returns the tuple which contains the sorted unique values and followings.
+Otherwise, it returns the tuple which contains the sorted unique values and following.

 • The indices of the first occurrences of the unique values in the original array.
 Only provided if return_index is True.